 The direction of the cut can only be clockwise (CW) or counter-clockwise (CCW).
 This even applies to open shapes where this direction really has no meaningful relationship to the geometry selected.
 Any closed shapes should have the direction set accordingly and any open shapes should be set to CCW as all shapes in AutoCAD and Router-CIM are CCW by default.

 See the Cut Direction section for more information.

 If set to Yes, this option will round sharp corners with a radius of the value stored in the task *cutfil*.
-The default is 0.01 radius.
+The default is 0.01 radius (in inch mode).
 This option will insert a fillet in all corners, so if you have an inside cut you will most likely cause an error when the tool tries to fit into that radius.
 If you have inside and outside cuts on the same shape and need to fillet the corners, use the AutoCAD Fillet command, then Geoshape and Cut the shape.